The Best Electric Smokers to Get Your Barbecue Season Started

 What to Consider in an Electric Smoker

-Electric smokers are easy to start (if you can turn on an electric blanket, you’ve got it down) and effective at holding temperatures, which is great for producing consistently tasty barbecue.
+Electric smokers are simple to start—if you can turn on an electric blanket, you’ve got it down.
+These smokers are effective at holding temperatures, which is important for producing consistently tasty barbecue.
 There are a number of things to look for when purchasing an electric smoker.
 The criteria below will help you find the right model for you.

 Cooking Surface

-The smallest electric smoker featured (the Old Smokey Products Electric Smoker at roughly 200 square inches) is great if you’re cooking for yourself or you and your partner.
-If you’re feeding five or six people, you likely want to look at the models with at least 500 square inches (starting with the Cuisinart Vertical Electric Smoker).
+The smallest electric smoker featured here (the Old Smokey Products Electric Smoker at just over 200 square inches) is ideal if you’re cooking for yourself or you and a guest.
+If you’re feeding five or six people, you likely want to look at the models with at least 500 square inches (the Cuisinart Vertical Electric Smoker and the Pit Boss 3-Series are good places to start).
 Hosting a larger party?
 At least 900 square inches allows you cook several large cuts of meat like whole briskets and multiple racks of ribs.

 Heating Element